iwein/throttle-samples/README.md

 How do I use this
 ==================
 For now just check out the code and look at the testcases.
-Frottle is more like a set of recipes than a framework.
+This is more like a set of recipes than a framework.

 License?
 ========
 Meh, licenses are boring.
-Feel free to copy all you like.
-I generally like it if you leave the author tags, but I have no intention to enforce anything.